-DEVELOPMENT SEPP 65 PROPOSED COMPLIANCE STANDARD REQUIREMENTS DEVELOPMENT text - Primary Development Co ontrols Building Height Where there is an FSR requirement, test height controls against it to ensure a good fit.
-The B1 zoned portion of the site has a floor space ratio of 1:1.
+DEVELOPMENT STANDARD SEPP 65 REQUIREMENTS PROPOSED DEVELOPMENT COMPLIANCE Part 1 - Local Cor ntext - Primary Development Co ontrols Building Height Where there is an FSR requirement, test height controls against it to ensure a good fit.
+The B1 zoned portion of the site has a floor space ratio of 1/1.
 The development has a FSR of 0.84:1.
 And is considered to be of an appropriate height.
 Yes.
 Test heights against the proposed number of storeys and the minimum ceiling heights for the desired building use.
 The proposed ceiling heights for each residential storey are 3m.
 Building Depth In general, apartment building depth of 10-18 metres is appropriate.
 Developments that propose depth greater than 18 metres must demonstrate how satisfactory daylighting and natural ventilation are to be achieved.
-The proposed maximum building depth is 13.5m. appropriate solar access to all units.
-Yes Building Separation Design and test building separation controls in plan and section. - Test building separation controls for daylight access to buildings and open spaces. - Building separation controls may be varied in response to site and context constraints. - Developments that propose less than the recommended distances apart must demonstrate that daylight access, urban form and visual and acoustic privacy has been satisfactorily achieved (see Daylight Access, Visual Privacy and Acoustic Privacy).
+The proposed maximum depth is 13,5m. appropriate solar access to all units.
+Yes Building Separation Design and test building separation controls in plan and section. - Test building separation controls for daylight access to buildings and open spaces: - Building separation controls may be varied in response to site and context constraints. - Developments that propose less than the recommended distances apart must demonstrate that daylight access, urban form and visual and acoustic privacy has been satisfactorily achieved (see Daylight Access, Visual Privacy and Acoustic Privacy).
 The development is part of a mixed building is considered to provide an appropriate level of separation.
-Yes Street Setback and Acoustic Privacy).
-Identify the desired streetscape character, the common setback of buildings in the street, the accommodation of street The development is part of a mixed use development.
-The units are located away from Old Yes
+Yes Street Setback Identify the desired streetscape character, the common setback of buildings in the street, the accommodation of street Yes

-DEVELOPMENT SEPP 65 PROPOSED COMPLIANCE STANDARD tree planting and the height of buildings and daylight access controls.
+DEVELOPMENT STANDARD SEPP 65 REQUIREMENTS PROPOSED DEVELOPMENT COMPLIANCE tree planting and the height of buildings and daylight access controls.
 Identify the quality, type and use of gardens and landscaped areas facing the street.
 Northern Road and are orientated to the west.
 Side and rear setback Relate side setback to existing streetscape patterns.
 Test side and rear setback with building separation, open space and deep soil zone requirements (see Building Separation, Open Space and Deep Soil Zones).
 Test side and rear setbacks for overshadowing of other parts of the development and/or adjoining properties, and of private open space.
 Side setbacks are either provided by generous landscaped setback areas or access driveways.
 Yes.
 Floor Space Ratio Test the desired built form outcome against proposed floor space ratio to ensure consistency with: - Building height - Building footprint - The three dimensional building envelope - Open space requirements The B1 zoned portion of the site has a floor space ratio of 1:1.
 The development has a FSR of 0.84:1.
 And is considered to be of an appropriate built form.
-Yes.
-Part 2: Site Design Deep Soil Zones A minimum of 25% of the open space area of a site should be a deep soil zone.
+Yes, Part 2: Site Desig 0 Deep Soil Zones A minimum of 25% of the open space area of a site should be a deep soil zone.
 The majority open space is provided within and on top of the structure.
 Yes Open Space The area of communal open space required should generally be at least 25-30% of the site area.
 The development The units are a part of a mixed use development which provides for a range of open space areas.
-Yes The minimum recommended area of private open space for each apartment at ground level or similar space on a structure (i.e. podium, car park) is 25m .
-Each unit is provided with a terrace area exceeding 25m .
+Yes The minimum recommended area of private open space for each apartment at ground level or similar space on a structure (i.e. podium, car park) is 25m2.
+Each unit is provided with a terrace area exceeding 25m 2 .
 Yes